Bazror/hivemind/docs/native_ads/native_ads.md

 ---

-To aid communities in shaping their attention economies, a feature to manage different types of ad spaces within a community is proposed.
-This will augment the built-in "promoted" posts feature, giving communities on the Steem blockchain more options to monetize.
+To aid communities in shaping their attention economies, a feature is proposed: Native Ads.
+It aims to enable any Steem community to monetize by selling ad space and time using STEEM or SMTs.
+This will augment the built-in "promoted" posts feature in social communities (on Steemit.com and other front-ends that have the full communities implementation).
+It will also bring a new way to monetize for single-community, special-purpose platforms, that don't have a full communities implementation.

 By putting ad characteristics, purchases and moderation outcomes on the blockchain, we create a transparent, verifiable and auditable environment.
 Hivemind will synchronize all the ad related activity and present an easy to use interface for developers to work with, the same as it does with social interactions.

 ## Key points to note

-- Promoted posts (legacy) will be optional, as will be the new native ad system
+- The new native ads system will be optional
-- Communities can still feature posts, by pinning them for example.
-This feature is not affected.
-- Ads will use new metadata attributes and associated `custom-json` actions
+- Ads will use new metadata attributes and associated `custom-json` operations
+- Native ads will be universally compatible, within the Steem ecosystem
+- Platforms without a full communities implementation can also integrate, by creating a community to handle Native Ads

 ## Ad System Design Principles